-Blockchain in healthcare is steadily getting traction with businesses as we watch the Bitcoin shake the world of finances.
-Thanks to Bitcoin and other cryptocurrencies that have been making the headlines recently, by now everybody knows what blockchain is.
+Blockchain in healthcare is steadily getting traction with businesses as we watch Bitcoin shake the world of finances.
+Thanks to Bitcoin and other cryptocurrencies that have been making the headlines, by now nearly everybody knows what blockchain is.

-Simply put, it’s a new technology that has enough potential to revolutionize the IT world and just about every industry that relies heavily on IT – one chain at a time.
+Simply put, blockchain is a system or data structure that stores records in a secure, transparent, and decentralized manner.
+It’s a technology that has enough potential to revolutionize the IT world and just about every industry that relies heavily on IT – one chain at a time.